 - 38. If you have exhausted these procedures but you remain dissatisfied with the outcome of the complaint, you are entitled to ask the Office of the Independent Adjudicator for Higher Education (OIA) to conduct a review.
 The OIA is an independent review body, external to the College, and can look at issues such as whether we have followed our procedures, whether our procedures are reasonable, and whether our final decision was reasonable in all the circumstances.
-The OIA's Scheme Rules and quidelines are available on its website, www.oiahe.org.uk - 39.
+The OIA's Scheme Rules and guidelines are available on its website, www.oiahe.org.uk - 39.
 In order to apply to the OIA you will require a Completion of Procedures letter.
-If your complaint is rejected, or if your complaint is not upheld, this letter will be issued automatically.
-In all other circumstances you will need to request a Completion of Procedures letter by writing to secretariat@rhul.ac.uk within 1 month of written confirmation that your complaint has been closed.
+If your complaint is rejected under paragraph 22(ii) of this procedure (for example because it is submitted outside the three month time-limit), or if, following a review in accordance with paragraphs 33-37 above, your complaint is not upheld, this letter will be issued automatically.
+In all other circumstances you will need to request a Completion of Procedures letter by writing to complaints@royalholloway.ac.uk within 1 month of completion of your case.